Vilnius ManoBegimas Race 2024

 It houses a chapel with an icon of the Blessed Virgin Mary, which is believed to have miraculous powers and attracts pilgrims from around the world.

-Landmarks in Vilnius for the Vilnius Marathon weekend 2024
+Landmarks in Vilnius for the Vilnius Marathon and Half Marathon weekend

 Beatiful buildings everywhere